dmzoneill/gnome-extension-publisher/README.md

 ```

 ## Support
-Feel free to submit a pull request or consider making a donation on [Flatter](https://flattr.com/@SebastianNoelLuebke).
+Feel free to submit a pull request